vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 10100010
 ```

-So when you do a XOR for all the class properties, you get a horrendous distribution for similar property value pairs.
-E.g.:
+So when you do a XOR for all the class properties, you get a biased distribution for similar value permutations.
+An example of this in C# is:
 ```c#
 var a = new MyObject { PropertyA = 1, PropertyB = 2, PropertyC = 3 };
 var b = new MyObject { PropertyA = 3, PropertyB = 2, PropertyC = 1 };